Use backup vaults to protect items

 From the Manage Certificate dialog box, select Browse your computer and locate the public certificate you want to upload.

 Select the check mark to start the upload process.

 Once the certificate has been successfully uploaded the certificate thumbprint and expiration date with be displayed on the dashboard.

 Agents are used to prepare content for backup on servers.
 There are different agents for different types of servers.
 Each of the agents are available on the Microsoft Download Center and have their own installation process.

-Registering a server with Windows Azure Backup creates a storage space allocation in the Windows Azure backup vault for the server, and it associates the server with your subscription.
+Registering a server with Azure Backup creates a storage space allocation in the Azure backup vault for the server, and it associates the server with your subscription.
 Each server that you want to back up items from must be registered before any backups can occur.

 Registration is performed using your locally installed agent.
 Once a server has been successfully registered its name will be displayed on the Servers tab of the backup vault.

-Selecting items to protect identifies the files, folders, volumes, or Virtual Machines that you want to backup to Windows Azure.
+Selecting items to protect identifies the files, folders, volumes, or Virtual Machines that you want to backup to Azure.

 You identify these items using the local agent to establish a backup schedule that includes the individual data that you want backed up.
 Once the backup schedule has been run, the items you selected will be displayed in the Protected Items tab of the backup vault.